 In the wide computing realm of our digital age, electricity is the unheralded hero of modern data centers.
 Electrical power keeps data centers going—but at what cost to businesses and the environment?
 The rapidly increasing need for data storage and processing makes managing this power consumption essential.
 We’re entering an era of enhanced artificial intelligence and the IoT, and future innovations and developments will only require more and more power.

 Optimizing energy efficiency is the basis of effective power management in this industry.
-Let’s take a closer look at the basics of data center energy and power management.
-Here’s what to keep in mind for your facility.
+Take a closer look at the basics of data center energy and power management, and keep in mind what your facility needs to succeed.

 The Difference Between Power and Energy

 In layman’s terms, power is the final product between voltage and current.
+We use power as a term to measure how much energy a circuit uses in a certain period.
 Objectively, energy is that fluctuating power divided by time.
-Knowledge of this distinction impacts how a management team should efficiently operate a data center.
+The amount of energy a device uses in a span of time determines its power output.
+Knowledge of this distinction impacts how technicians handle data center power management.
+A management team should efficiently operate a data center with power and energy in mind for optimal efficiency.
 Remember, electrical bills derive from energy consumption, not power consumption.

 Power Distribution: Basic Terminology